-- For people who work in one place, workstations should allow them to maintain social distancing wherever possible. - Workstations should be assigned to an individual as much as possible.
-If they need to be shared they should be shared by the smallest possible number of people. - If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then extra attention needs to be paid to equipment, cleaning and hygiene to reduce risk.
+- For people who work in one place, workstations should allow them to maintain social distancing wherever possible. - Workstations should be assigned to an individual and not shared.
+If they need to be shared they should be shared by the smallest possible number of people. - If it is not possible to ensure workstations comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable), then businesses should consider whether that activity needs to continue for the business to operate, and if so take all mitigating actions possible to reduce the risk of transmission.

-Reviewing layouts, line set-ups or processes to allow people to work further apart from each other.
-Using floor tape or paint to mark areas to help workers comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
+Review layouts and processes to allow people to work further apart from each other.
+Using floor tape or paint to mark areas to help people comply with social distancing guidelines (2m, or 1m with risk mitigation where 2m is not viable, is acceptable).
 Only where it is not possible to move workstations further apart, arranging people to work side by side or facing away from each other rather than face-to-face.
-Only where it is not possible to move workstations further apart, installing screens to separate people from one another.
-Using a consistent pairing system if people have to work in close proximity, for example, during two-person working, lifting or maintenance activities that cannot be redesigned.
+Only where it is not possible to move workstations further apart, using screens to separate people from each other.
+Managing occupancy levels to enable social distancing.
+Avoiding use of hot desks and spaces and, where not possible, for example, call centres or training facilities, cleaning workstations between different occupants including shared equipment.